SRaent/FiNTA/README.md

 To generate a animation of the tracing, the keyword "animate\_tracing" can be used.
 It takes a single argument that specifies the thickness of the lines to be drawn.
 The animation will always be saved with the name "<imagename\>\_animated.avi" and the background will always be the original image and the color of the lines will always be red.

-# Using atafut in scripts
+# Using finta in scripts
 It is also possible for scripting use to pass all the lines of a settings file in the command line.
 To archieve this, simply specify the image as usual behind the "-f" command line argument and then after that pass the command line argument "-settings" followed by all settings lines you wish to pass.
 The lines have to be sepperated by a semicolon ";".

 # Worsening the image for testing purposes